gzachariadis/Python.Challenges/README.md

 ##### Objective

-- Complete the function that accepts a string parameter.
-- Reverses each word in the string.
-- Return the string with every word reversed.
+Complete the function that accepts a string parameter, reverses each word in the string and return the string with every word reversed.

 ##### Constraints